Sarcopenia

 Sarcopenia (ICD-10-CM code M62.84) is a type of muscle loss that occurs with aging and/or immobility.
 It is characterized by the degenerative loss of skeletal muscle mass, quality, and strength.
 The rate of muscle loss is dependent on exercise level, co-morbidities, nutrition and other factors.
 The muscle loss is related to changes in muscle synthesis signalling pathways.
-It is distinct from cachexia, in which muscle is degraded through cytokine-mediated degradation, although the two conditions may co-exist.
+It is distinct from cachexia, in which muscle is degraded through cytokine-mediated degradation, although the two conditions may coexist.
 Sarcopenia is considered a component of frailty syndrome.
 Sarcopenia can lead to reduced quality of life, falls, fracture, and disability.

 Sarcopenia is a factor in changing body composition.
 When associated with aging populations, certain muscle regions are expected to be affected first, specifically the anterior thigh and abdominal muscles.
 In population studies, body mass index (BMI) is seen to decrease in aging populations while bioelectrical impedance analysis (BIA) shows body fat proportion rising.